Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage

-The curves representing the performance of TME, LNSMI, SSCM, and the proposed Tyler-type method nearly overlap.
-However, in Figure~\ref{fig:r1}-(a), where the true covariance structure deviates from the identity structure $I_p$, SSCM exhibits relatively poor estimation accuracy.
-On the other hand, the behavior of all estimators remains highly stable, and in particular, TME, LNSMI, SSCM, and the proposed method show better estimation accuracy than SCM.
+The curves representing the performance of TME, LNSMI, SSCM, and the proposed Tyler type estimator nearly overlap with one another.
+However, in Figure~\ref{fig:r1}-(a), where the true covariance structure deviates from $I_p$, SSCM exhibits relatively poor estimation accuracy.
+On the other hand, the behavior of all estimators remains highly stable, and in particular, TME, LNSMI, SSCM, and the proposed Tyler type estimator show better estimation accuracy than SCM.

 \textbf{2. clustered outliers.}